amirongit/notecode/elasticsearchInAction.md

         }
     }
     ```
-- getting settings of indices<br/>
+- getting settings of indices ("setting" is optional)<br/>
     `GET <patterns>/_settings/<setting>`
-    - "setting" is optional
 #### Index With Aliases
-- "is_write_index" configuration is used to mark indices as writable through aliases
-    - should be set to true on at least one index when creating aliases for multiple indices
+- "is_write_index" configuration is used to mark indices as writable through aliases (should be set to true on at least one index when creating aliases for multiple indices)
-- aliases
-    - alternate names given to indices
+- aliases (alternate names given to indices)
 - creating aliases
     - using "index" API
         ```